jurvis/landing/src/pages/posts/2019-01-13-jurvis-information-processor/2019-01-13-jurvis-information-processor.md

 4. Come up with 1 question to ask the interviewee if you had the chance to talk to them

 ### Highlights and Notes Series
 Late in 2018, I started this mini-series of notes on my Evernote I called “Highlights and Notes”.
 It started off as just a collection of highlights I have made in my physical books/Kindle as well as any pertinent notes I have written along the way.
-You can think of it as a single note consisting of information I have also written down on index cards.
+You can think of it as a single note consisting of all information I have also written down on index cards.

 This year, I will like to do more of this.
-Like [this post](http://blog.jurv.is/highlights-and-notes-antifragile-by-nassim-nicholas-taleb) on my blog, I will like to commit myself to selecting 10 key ideas and draw references from other things I have read.
+Like [this post](http://blog.jurv.is/highlights-and-notes-antifragile-by-nassim-nicholas-taleb) on my blog, I will want to commit selecting 10 key ideas and draw references from other things I have read.
 This will be hard, but I suspect it will be very worth it.